-Farm Bureau opposes provisions in the fiscal year (FY) 2018 budget request which call for the divesture by auction of the department of energy's Power Marketing Administration's (PMAs) assets.
+Farm Bureau opposes provisions which call for the divesture by auction of the Department of Energy's Power Marketing Administration's (PMAs) assets.
 The sale of the PMA transmission assets would result in the federal government abandoning a successful and efficient solution for providing affordable power in rural communities.

 PMAs are essential not just for states and industry, but for rural communities and the tens of millions of Americans who rely on affordable and sustainable power.
 Since PMA costs are paid solely by customers, and not the federal government, public ownership generates a nonexistent deficit burden.
-(2018)
+(Amended 2021)